Updated on: Fri Jan 30, 2026

 Paper 2, the practical paper, is worth 40% of the final mark.

-Computer Science theory covers a range of topics including, binary, hexadecimal and denary number systems.
-Hardware and software used in computing, the ethics of computing and the theory of how data is stored in a computer.
+Computer Science theory covers a range of topics including binary, hexadecimal and denary number systems, hardware and software used in computing, the ethics of computing and the theory of how data is stored in a computer.

 The practical exam covers the writing of software to solve problems.
 Students will complete a programming project and then answer questions on the project in their practical exam.
+Students will be expected to write code and pseudocode in their written exam without the use of a computer.

 Employment in computer occupations is projected to increase by 15 percent from 2020 to 2025, and due to its large employment size, this growth is expected to result in nearly half a million new jobs, far more than any other STEM group.